 To elicit spectators' merit judgments for various effort choices, I employ a contingent response method.
 Each spectator decides whether and how to redistribute the earnings in eight different effort scenarios.
 Each scenario describes how many tasks worker A and how many tasks worker B completed.
-The first seven scenarios are hypothetical, presented in random order, and selected to represent various effort shares of worker B (denoted by $e = \frac{e_B}{e_A + e_B}$).
+The first seven scenarios are hypothetical, presented in random order, and selected to represent various effort shares of worker B (denoted by $e=\frac{E_B}{E_A+E_B}$ ).
 Panel A of Table 1 summarizes these effort scenarios.
 For example, in Scenario 1, worker A does all the work and completes 50 tasks, whereas worker B completes no task at all (e = 0%).
-In Scenario 4, both workers complete 25 tasks (e = 50%).
+In Scenario 4, both workers complete 25 tasks (e=50%).
 Moreover, in Scenario 7, worker A completes 0 tasks and worker B completes 50 tasks (e = 100%).
 The other scenarios present intermediate cases.
 The eighth scenario is real and describes how many tasks the two workers actually complete.
 Spectators' decisions in this scenario determine the workers' final payoff.
-However, spectators are not told which scenario is real and hence have to take each of their decisions seriously.8 Effort choices in the real scenario vary across experimental conditions (introduced in the following) due to the incentive effects of the conditions.
+However, spectators are not told which scenario is real and hence have to take each of their decisions seriously.
+Effort choices in the real scenario vary across experimental conditions (introduced in the next subsection) due to the incentive effects of the conditions.
 Thus, the real scenario does not allow a consistent comparison across treatments.
 To circumvent this problem, I only analyze the merit judgments in the first seven scenarios.
 The contingent response method is central for the identification because it allows analyzing merit judgments for the same effort scenario and effort choices across the treatment and control conditions.

-3.2 Experimental conditions: Varying situational influence
+3.2 Conditions: Varying circumstances' effect on choices

-In a between-subject design, I exogenously vary whether workers' effort choices are affected by situational influence.
-For this purpose, I manipulate when the workers learn about the realized piece-rate of their lottery and inform spectators about this.
+In a between-subject design, I exogenously vary whether workers' effort choices are differentially affected by situational influence, that is, circumstances' effect on effort choices.
+For this purpose, I manipulate when the workers learn about the realized piecerate of their lottery and inform spectators about this.
 Panel B of Table 1 provides an overview of both conditions.

-7Charness et al. (2016) review the advantages and disadvantages of implementing the decisions of a subset of participants versus those of all participants.
+&lt;sup>7Charness et al. (2016) review the advantages and disadvantages of implementing the decisions of a subset of participants versus those of all participants.
 The literature documents little difference between both methods.

-8Indeed, only a few spectators can distinguish the hypothetical scenarios from the real one, even after they saw all scenarios and made all of their redistribution decisions.
+&lt;sup>8Indeed, only a few spectators can distinguish the hypothetical scenarios from the real one, even after they saw all scenarios and made all of their redistribution decisions.
 When I ask them to guess which of the scenarios is real, 46% respond that they do not know.
 Among the others, only 16% guess correctly.
 Thus, the recognition rate is only slightly higher than what would be expected under random guessing (12.5%).
-The results are robust to excluding respondents who recognize the real scenario (see Appendix B.2).
+Moreover, the experimental results are robust to excluding respondents who recognize the real scenario (see Appendix B.2).